pouchdb/pouchdb/docs/api.md

 A list of changes made to documents in the database, in the order they were made.
 It returns an object with one method `cancel`, which you call if you don't want to listen to new changes anymore.

-`options.onChange` will be be called for each change that is encountered.
+It is an [event emitter][event emitter] and will emit a 'change' event on each document change, it calls a 'complete' event when all the changes have been processed, and an 'error' event when an error occurs.
+In addition to the 'change' event any change will also emit a 'create', 'update', or 'delete' event.

-**Note** the 'live' option was formally called 'continuous', you can still use 'continuous' if you can spell it.
+**Note** The 'live' option was formally called 'continuous', you can still use 'continuous' if you can spell it.
+Changes was previously not an event emitter, and instead of the 'change' and 'complete' events it took `completee` and `onChange` options, this is depreciated and could be removed in version 3.

 ### Options